hth313/OS4/doc/partialKeys.rst

 What about the collected prompt input data?
 Normally, alpha input is in the Q register and a numeric operand is in ``A.X``.
-If you want something else you need to store it somewhere before you called the null test handler code.
+If you want something else you need to store it somewhere before you call the null test handler code.
 As the Q registers is available for prompt arguments, it can be a good choice.